 The Ph.D degree requires further study in a more specialized branch of anthropology, requiring at least one further year of academic study.
 Students are expected to demonstrate knowledge of the discipline by successful completion of: (1) the Written Qualifying Examination administered by a three-member Departmental Doctoral Committee, (2) the Oral Qualifying Examination administered by a four-member Ph.D Doctoral Committee and, (3) the writing of an original dissertation based on original research.
 The dissertation is expected to be a significant contribution to anthropological literature and knowledge.

-Only when these requisites have been met are students permitted to begin the requirements for the Ph.D degree.
+Only when these requisites have been met are students permitted to begin the requirements for the Ph.D. degree.
+Completion of 40 units is not required.

 Students who completed the M.A in Anthropology at UCLA

-Students who received their M.A. degree from the Department are expected to enroll in three seminars, each with a different faculty member, between receipt of the master’s degree and taking the doctoral qualifying examinations.
+Students who are entering the graduate program without a Master’s degree must complete all of the M.A. degree requirements en route to the Ph.D.
+Following completion of the M.A. degree requirements and permission by the faculty to begin the Ph.D. requirements, students are expected to enroll in three seminars, each with a different faculty member, between receipt of the M.A. degree from the department and taking the doctoral qualifying examinations.

 Foreign Language Requirement

-The department requires proficiency in a second language for all students in the Ph.D. program in Anthropology.
-It is the responsibility of the student’s three-member departmental doctoral committee to determine what language(s) are required for their particular program of study and proficiency requirements, and if the requirement may be waived.
+The department requires proficiency in a second language for all students in the Ph.D. program in anthropology.
+It is the responsibility of the student’s three-member departmental doctoral committee to determine what language(s) are required for their particular program of study.

 Written and Oral Qualifying Examinations